-E.P.
+NWOBHM E.P.
 I listened to this, in the summer of 2007, and was put off, quite a bit.
-It didn't make me eager for a new Darkthrone
+It didn't make me eager for

-me quite a while to, finally, give this album a full listen.
-What I found was something that both intrigued and disgusted
+Anyway, it took me quite a while to, finally, give this album a full listen.
+What I found was something that both intrigued

-record.
+previous record.
 It sounds filthy, raw and old school.
 These are all very good qualities.
-As someone who gave up on them ever going
+As someone who gave up on them ever

 they still deliver in this regard.
 Vocally, Nocturno Culto isn't exactly at the top of his game, but I've heard worse.
 In